Review of: Quicken for Mac

 - Portfolio X-Ray

-For some users of Quicken, these missing features make Quicken for Mac a nonstarter.
-To see exactly what’s missing visit their web site.
+For some users, these missing features make Quicken for Mac a non-starter.

 On top of that, there is mobile syncing, so you can sync up your information between your mobile device and your desktop.
 This is a convenient way to manage your finances if you use Quicken for Mac.
 This mobile app is free to download and is available for Apple’s iOS and Google Android devices.

-Another new development when comparing to Quicken Essentials is the ability to track your investments.
-Although from our testing Personal Capital does it better.
+Another new development, when compared to Quicken Essentials, is the ability to track your investments.

 Another nice touch is that Quicken for Mac makes it easy to analyze your finances.
 The new interface means the display is easy to read and understand, and graphs and charts make it easy to see exactly what is happening with your money.